What is a citizen service number (‘burgerservicenummer’, BSN)?

 The Citizen Service Number (BSN) is a unique and personal nine-digit number linked to your personal data.
 It helps you easily manage your affairs with official authorities.

-The introduction of the Citizen Service Number is a step towards improving official services on Bonaire, Statia, and Saba, both at service counters and online.
-To securely manage your affairs online with official authorities in the Caribbean Netherlands in the future, you will need a Citizen Service Number.
-With it, you can apply for the DigiD login tool, which is not currently possible with the personal numbers used in the Caribbean Netherlands, such as the ID and CRIB numbers.
-Therefore, everyone will receive one unique personal number for all official matters.
+The introduction of the BSN in 2025 is a first step towards better government services on Bonaire, St. Eustatius, and Saba.
+At the counters and online.
+To arrange your affairs securely online with the government in the Caribbean Netherlands in the future, you will need a BSN.
+With a BSN, you can apply for the DigiD login tool.
+This is not possible with the personal numbers currently used in the Caribbean Netherlands, such as the ID and CRIB numbers.
+That is why everyone will receive one unique personal number for the entire government.

 Who receives a BSN?

-Will I receive a new Citizen Service Number if I already have one?
+Will I receive a new BSN if I already have one?

 No, if you already have a Citizen Service Number, you will keep the same number.
 A person can only have one Citizen Service Number.